 Issuance is surging as Federal Reserve Chairman Ben S. Bernanke holds to his plan to keep interest rates near zero through at least late 2014.
 While offerings slumped after the first three months of 2010 and 2011, confidence that Europe’s sovereign-debt crisis may be contained has been building since December as the region’s central bank injected more than 1 trillion euros ($1.3 trillion) into the financial system.

 “We are extremely encouraged by the current tone of credit markets,” said Brendan Hanley, a New York-based managing director of investment-grade capital markets at Bank of America Corp.
-(BAC), the second-largest underwriter of corporate bonds worldwide.
+(BAC:US), the second-largest underwriter of corporate bonds worldwide.
 “Events in Europe caused the previous market disruptions.
 The threat of a repeat appears to have diminished.”

 Yields on investment-grade debt in the U.S. declined to a record low 3.4 percent on March 2, according to the Bank of America Merrill Lynch U.S. Corporate Master index.
 Yields have since climbed to 3.47 percent.